Waterval Boven Rock Climbing

 WHERE TO STAY

 Situated few kilometres from the Wonderlands crags, the Rocn Rope Climbers Lodge is the original climbers hang-out in Boven.
 It offers dorms and double rooms at very reasonable price.
-There, you will have access to an exceptionally well equipped communal kitchen, hot shower, sunny deck with BBQ facilities, living room with fireplace, pool table, and secure parking space.
+There, you'll have access to an exceptionally well equipped communal kitchen, hot shower, sunny deck with BBQ facilities, living room with fireplace, pool table, and secure parking space.

 If you arrive as a group, you may be interested to rent the Orange house just beside the lodge.
 Also owned by Rocn Rope, it has 3 bedrooms, 2 with double beds and one with two single.
 The kitchen is fully equipped, there is a sunny deck with gas BBQ, hot shower, a fireplace in the living room and a secure parking space.
 Its like home away from home at a very reasonable price.